odysseyhack/odysseyhack.github.io/README.md

 ## How does this work?

 Teams will be invited to a GitHub team repo where they can push their code continuously.
-The repo can be a private or public (remote) repo.
+The repo can be a private or public (or remote git) repo.
 For every push BetterCodeHub will automatically check the code quality.
 Installation of BCH is zero-setup.
 The code quality score is displayed on a 10 point scale.
 All teams will receive a sticker with the final maintainability score for their canvas on Sunday.

 The teams that score a 10/10 qualify for a short interview by a SIG Code JEDI.
 During this 10 minute session the JEDI will ‘grill’ your teach lead on the software engineering choices made: choice of technology, code architecture, security concerns and blockchain implementation.
 On passing the ‘grill’ session a Golden Balloon is awarded, this will help you demonstrate the maturity of your prototype to the judges.